 Ingredients you'll need

-- Unsalted butter: You could splurge on the good French kind if you want, but not necessary.
+- Unsalted butter: You could splurge on the good French butter if you want, but not necessary.

-- Coarse sea salt: I like Maldon sea salt for these, the beautifully shaped crystals add crunch and the mild flavor lets the radishes shine.
+- Coarse sea salt: I like Maldon sea salt for these, the beautifully shaped crystals add crunch and the mild flavor lets the flavor of the radishes and butter shine.

 How to make radishes with radish leaf butter